sciZer0/7/v/README.md

 Precisely the great unfairness might most prevent each of the existing blockchains from getting mass adoption in the long term.

-Ideally, a blockchain must have executed extremely-wide initial token distribution and have the ideal Gini coefficient of 0 from day one.
+Ideally, a blockchain must have executed very wide initial token distribution and have the ideal Gini coefficient of 0 from day one.

 The Vote blockchain ideally solves this problem from day one.